-Think of the sport of football.
-There’s the NFL, there’s arena football, there’s JV high school football, there’s playing catch outside with your family, and there’s everything in between.
+There’s the NFL, there’s arena football, there’s JV high school football, there’s weekend flag football leagues, there’s playing catch outside with your family, and there’s everything in between.

 Functional fitness is similar.
-There are a lot of different levels of functional fitness, both as a competition and as a training program.
+There are a lot of different levels of functional fitness, both as a sport and as a training program.

 Some people simply want to play catch with their friends, whereas some people want to be the absolute best that they can be.

-There’s no problem with either of those, and the person who wants to play catch shouldn’t have to feel intimidated because there are people out there who want to play in the NFL.
+There’s no problem with either of those goals, and the person who wants to play catch shouldn’t have to feel intimidated because there are people out there who want to play in the NFL.

-That said, walking into a situation where people are very fit and doing strange movements and using strange acronyms can be terrifying.
+That said, walking into a situation where people are very fit and doing strange movements and using confusing jargon can be terrifying.

-Just understand that everyone starts somewhere and you’re not expected to know how to do everything on day one.
+Just understand that you’re not expected to know how to do everything on day one.

-It will still be intimidating to get started, but the first step is hardest part.
-If you want to start training, find a good gym, take the first step, and let them handle the rest.
+It will still be intimidating to get started, but the first step is often the hardest part.

 And, this type of brutal workout can be addictive.
 People love it.
 They think they’re getting great results, because every day is extremely hard.